Kevin-Vu/okayo-facture/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 # Okayo-facture

-Manage your client and their invoices.
+Manage your clients and their invoices.

 ## Compile and run test
 ```sh